giannan-mods/giannan-trek/README.md

 - The party has been made into puppets by Samona (skips the Samona fight).
 - The party is in debt and has to pay it off at Rokkas Slut Bar (this one is a bit more elaborate).

 3. Real Curses Mode: Adds a new option to the Randomizers dialog at the start of the game, called Real Curses Mode.
 It makes curses inflicted by enemy attacks, or other means, have long-lasting consequences on their targets.
 Some of these curses have levels.
 The higher the level, the more powerful and damaging the curse.
-These semi-permanent passive skills can be removed using Holy Water, as is usual with curses.
+Most of these semi-permanent passive skills can be removed using Holy Water, as is usual with curses.

 4. Toggle options: Adds a new option to the Randomizers dialog at the start of the game, with configurable changes.
 These will generally make the game more difficult.